 Your goals should include information such as how many new customers you want to gain over what time period and how you define customer loyalty.
 Start by setting yearly goals, then break them down into quarterly and monthly targets.

 It’s a good idea to set up your revenue goals first.
 Based on these goals, you’ll know exactly how many customers you need to acquire within a given time frame.
 If you have a defined sales process with metrics relating to how customers move through your sales funnel, goal-setting will be that much easier.
 Leverage this information to define goals for each stage in the customer acquisition process.

 There are a variety of different customer acquisition methods.
 They include paid or free as well as inbound or outbound options.

 With inbound marketing, you attract your audience by helping them find you.
-A good inbound acquisition strategy example is SEO-optimized landing pages.
+A good inbound acquisition strategy example is SEO-optimised landing pages.
 These pages are solely created to drive lead generation by convincing visitors to provide you with their contact information.
-The landing pages are optimized for SEO to ensure that they rank higher in the search engines, which can increase traffic.
+The landing pages are optimised for SEO to ensure that they rank higher in the search engines, which can increase traffic.

 Outbound marketing involves going where your customer is, such as cold-calling off a purchased list or having a booth at a trade show.
 Social media and search engine ads, like Facebook ads or Google ads are other popular outbound marketing methods for attracting first-time audiences.

 The best methods for your business will be based on your ideal customer, resources, and the other approaches you employ in your overall strategy.

 Content marketing is an excellent place to start.
 It drives organic search traffic to your website, captures leads, nurtures them until they’re ready, and helps them make a buying decision.
 It’s an effective method for all types of businesses and lies at the core of many customer acquisition strategies.
 This is particularly true because today’s buyers are 50-70% through their decision-making process before they engage with a salesperson.